YMC-22/smart-filter/readme.txt

 - Sorting taxonomies and terms.
 - Installation of different types of pagination (Numeric, Load more, Scroll infinity).
 - Choice of different templates for filters and post cards.
+- Separating components (Filter Layout, Search Bar, Sort Panel): using shortcodes anywhere on the page.
 - Sorting posts on the frontend.
 - Manual sorting of terms.
 - Creating custom queries (WP Query)